 Was your car accident caused by a tire blowout, tread separation, or otherwise defective tire?

 Tires are a vehicle’s only points of contact with the road.
-It is extremely important that you make sure that your vehicle is fitted with the correct tires, that they are properly inflated, and have plenty of tread left.
+There’s a lot of engineering that goes into the design of a tire, and it’s extremely important that you make sure that your vehicle is fitted with the correct tires, that they are properly inflated, and have plenty of tread left.

 When a tire fails and causes a car accident, you may be left wondering if the manufacturer (e.g. Goodyear, BFGoodrich, Firestone, Michelin, Toyo, etc) produced a defective product.
 You might have concerns that the tire shop (Discount Tire, Walmart, NTB, Pep Boys, etc) negligently installed old tires or the wrong size tires altogether.
 Both of these scenarios are possible, and the best way to determine this is to have an attorney perform a free initial investigation into the matter.